 *CVE - Common Vulnerabilities and Exposures

-Alpine’s advantage in image size is obvious.
+Alpine has an advantage in image size.
 Although smaller size doesn’t directly translate into better security, the smaller size does mean less code packed into the image, which means smaller attack surface.

-Alpine has the fewest packages out of box.
-This is not a surprise given its tiny size.
-Fewer packages means lesser chance of having vulnerabilities in the dependencies - a plus for security.
+Because of Alpine's smaller size, Alpine has the fewest packages out of box.
+Fewer packages means lesser chance of having vulnerabilities in the dependencies, which is a plus for security.

-It’s interesting to see Alpine and CentOS tie for the first place in this category, even though CentOS has a close relationship with RHEL7 and RHEL7 has 600+ reported vulnerabilities.
+Alpine and CentOS both rank highest in number of historical CVEs even though CentOS has a close relationship with RHEL7, and RHEL7 has 600+ reported vulnerabilities.

-There is a good chance that some vulnerabilities reported by Clair are not real issues, but their presence is also an issue.
-It means extra overhead for developers or security teams to triage these findings.
+Some vulnerabilities reported by Clair might not be real issues, but their presence does mean extra overhead for developers or security teams to triage these findings.
 This overhead can be avoided if unnecessary dependencies are excluded from the image in the first place.

 Ping Identity's Docker Image Hardening Guide ¶

 For best practices for securing your product Docker image, see Ping Identity's Hardening Guide.